GermanBread/declarative-flatpak/README.md

 Read [here](docs/branches.md) on how branches are named.

-**Warning** Your setup must be able to hold the size of your flatpak installation at least two times.
-This module will keep the flatpak installations from the previous successful boot in order to not make your flatpak apps crash.
-Each "generation" will be deduplicated.
+**Warning** Your setup must be able to hold the size of your flatpak installation at least twice.

-If you have >8GB of free space in `/var` (or your home directory if you use the home-manager module) everything *should* work flawlessly (unless you use massive flatpaks, then account for these too).